// Tools

 • The create subcommand generates a new response in single-shot, streaming, or interactive mode.

-An endpoint slug (--endpoint) is always required for every operation.
+An endpoint slug (--endpoint) is always required.

 Responses vs. Chat Completions: The Responses API uses previous_response_id for server-side conversation chaining.
 The Chat Completions API (xeroctl chat) uses client-side message arrays.
 Both target the same models but use different storage and retrieval paths.